[Solved] Why Is One AirPod Louder Than the Other?

 2. Update Your AirPods' Firmware

-Apple constantly releases firmware updates for AirPods.
-These updates often come with patches for bugs and other software errors that cause one AirPod to be quieter.
-But there is no manual way to update your AirPods, and you cannot do it without an iOS device.
+Apple regularly releases firmware updates for AirPods.
+These updates often include fixes for bugs and other software errors that can cause one AirPod to be quieter.
+There is still no manual update button, but Apple says firmware updates are delivered automatically while your AirPods are charging and within Bluetooth range of an iPhone, iPad, or Mac connected to Wi-Fi.

 Steps to update the Airpods

-1. You can go to Settings > Bluetooth > AirPods.
+1. You can go to Settings > Bluetooth > AirPods after confirming your device is online.

-2. Tap the circled “i” icon, then scroll to About to check if your AirPods are up to date.
+2. Tap the circled “i” icon, then scroll to About to check the firmware version and see if your AirPods are up to date.

 3. Update Your AirPods’ Firmware